-Fitzharrys students are expected to come in each day with a positive approach to learning.
-They should be keen to participate in lessons and set challenging goals for growth, as well as taking responsibility for their behaviour in class and around school.
+Fitzharrys is a school with high expectations and standards.
+In line with our ethos: Aspiration, Opportunity, Integrity, Fitzharrys students are expected to come in each day with a positive approach to learning, keen to participate in lessons, and take responsibility for their behaviour in class and around school.

 Full details on Fitzharrys’ behaviour expectations are set out in our school policies.

 Attendance at Fitzharrys is at record levels because students enjoy coming to school.
 We want to encourage students to aim for 100% attendance as research shows there is a clear link between excellent attendance and high achievement, and good attendance will be a basic expectation for all our students in their future careers.
-The school’s Attendance Diamond and weekly monitoring help each student to aspire to their very best attendance.
+Students track their attendance on a chart in tutor time, as regular monitoring helps each student to aspire to their very best attendance.

 We work hard to recognise good attendance, with rewards given to students at the end of each full term to celebrate the commitment and determination that comes with 100% attendance.